GLDURGAPRASAD/delta-demo/README.md

 # delta-demo
-thia is a demo of GIT and GITHUB
+thia is a demo of GIT and GITHUB.